-Street sweeping activities are conducted by a private contractor hired by the Village.
-The contractor may use both mechanical and regenerative air equipment.
-Collected sediment from street sweeping activities is disposed of as described in Section H. Major Roads with the Village considered Medium Priority over the rest of the Village side streets which are Low Priority.
-Street sweeping program activities are not implemented under the following conditions:
+Collected sediment from street sweeping activities is disposed of as described in Section H. Street sweeping program activities are not implemented under the following conditions:

-- Street sweeping is not conducted on County or State roads - Sweeping activities are not conducted during wet and inclement weather - Street sweeping activities is not conducted on private streets or uncurbed streets
+- Street sweeping is not conducted on County or State roads - Sweeping activities are not conducted during wet and inclement weather - Street sweeping activities are not conducted on private streets, uncurbed streets.